CiscoDevNet/ansible-dcnm/tests/integration/targets/dcnm_vrf/tests/dcnm/query.md

 ## ISN

 - Fabric type is `Multi-Site External Network`
-- The fabric not referenced in the test, but needs to exist
+- The fabric is not referenced in the test, but needs to exist

 ### switch_4